-(b) Any charging party, respondent, or intervenor aggrieved by a final decision or order of the board in an unfair practice case, except a decision of the board not to issue a complaint in such a case, may petition for a writ of extraordinary relief from such judicial review of the decision or order.
+- (b) Any charging party, respondent, or intervenor aggrieved by a final decision or order of the board in an unfair practice case, except a decision of the board not to issue a complaint in such a case, may petition for a writ of extraordinary relief from such judicial review of the decision or order. - (c) Such The petition shall be filed in the district court of appeal in the appellate district where the unit determination or unfair practice dispute occurred.
+The petition shall be filed within 30 days after issuance of the board's final order, order denying reconsideration, or order joining in the request for judicial review, as applicable.
+Upon the filing of such the petition, the court shall cause notice to be served upon the board and thereupon shall have jurisdiction of the proceeding.
+The board shall file in the court the record of the proceeding, certified by the board, within 10 days after the clerk's notice unless such the time is extended by the court for good cause shown.
+The court shall have jurisdiction to grant to the board such any temporary relief or restraining order it deems just and proper and in like manner to make and enter a decree enforcing, modifying, or setting aside the order of the board.
+The findings of the board with respect to questions of fact, including ultimate facts, if supported by substantial evidence on the record considered as a whole, are conclusive.
+The provisions of Title 1 (commencing with Section 1067) Title 2 (commencing with Section 1120) of Part 3 of the Code of Civil Procedure relating to writs-shall, except where specifically superseded herein, apply to proceedings pursuant to this section.

-(c) Such The petition shall be filed in the district court of appeal in the appellate 25 district where the unit determination or unfair practice dispute occurred.
-The 26 petition shall be filed within 30 days after issuance of the board's final order, 27 order denying reconsideration, or order joining in the request for judicial review, 28 as applicable.
-Upon the filing of such the petition, the court shall cause notice to 29 be served upon the board and thereupon shall have jurisdiction of the 30 proceeding.
-The board shall file in the court the record of the proceeding, certified 31 by the board, within 10 days after the clerk's notice unless such the time is 32 extended by the court for good cause shown.
-The court shall have jurisdiction to 33 grant to the board such any temporary relief or restraining order it deems just and 34 proper and in like manner to make and enter a decree enforcing, modifying, or 35 setting aside the order of the board.
-The findings of the board with respect to 36 questions of fact, including ultimate facts, if supported by substantial evidence on 37 the record considered as a whole, are conclusive.
-The provisions of Title 1 38 (commencing with Section 1067) Title 2 (commencing with Section 1120) of Part 39 3 of the Code of Civil Procedure relating to write shall, except where specifically 40 superseded herein, apply to proceedings pursuant to this section.
-41 the unit determination or unfair practice case occurred.
-The board shall respond 1 within 10 days to any inquiry from a party to the action as to why the board has 2 not sought court enforcement of the final decision or order.
-If the response does 3 not indicate that there has been compliance with the board's final decision or 4 order, the board shall seek enforcement of the final decision or order upon the 5 request of the party.
-The board shall file in the court the record of the proceeding, 6 certified by the board, and appropriate evidence disclosing the failure to comply 7 with the decision or order.
-If, after hearing, the court determines that the order 8 was issued pursuant to procedures established by the board and that the person 9 or entity refuses to comply with the order, the court shall enforce such the order 10 by writ of mandamus appropriate process.
-The court shall not review the merits of 11 the order.
-12
+(d) If the time to petition for extraordinary relief from judicial review of a board decision has expired, the board may seek enforcement of any final decision or order in a district court of appeal or a superior court in the appellate district where the unit determination or unfair practice case occurred.
+The board shall respond within 10 days to any inquiry from a party to the action as to why the board has not sought court enforcement of the final decision or order.
+If the response does not indicate that there has been compliance with the board's final decision or order, the board shall seek enforcement of the final decision or order upon the request of the party.
+The board shall file in the court the record of the proceeding, certified by the board, and appropriate evidence disclosing the failure to comply with the decision or order.
+If, after hearing, the court determines that the order was issued pursuant to procedures established by the board and that the person or entity refuses to comply with the order, the court shall enforce such the order by writ of mandamus appropriate process.
+The court shall not review the merits of the order.